astral-sh/uv/README.md

 If you're running into caching issues, Puffin includes a few escape hatches:

-- To force Puffin to ignore cached data for all dependencies, run `puffin pip install --reinstall ...`.
+- To force Puffin to revalidate cached data for all dependencies, run `puffin pip install --refresh ...`.
-- To force Puffin to ignore cached data for a specific dependency, run, e.g., `puffin pip install --reinstall-package flask ...`.
+- To force Puffin to revalidate cached data for a specific dependency, run, e.g., `puffin pip install --refresh-package flask ...`.
+- To force Puffin to ignore existing installed versions, run `puffin pip install --reinstall ...`.
 - To clear the global cache entirely, run `puffin clean`.

 ### Resolution strategy